FredPont/spatial/README.md

 3.  low memory usage

-4.  compatible with any PNG image associated with any CSV file (TAB separated) containing XY coordinates of the image.
+4.  compatible with any PNG image associated with any TAB separated files containing XY coordinates of the image.

 5.  compatible with any numeric data : gene expression, pathway scores, antibody expression etc...